GoodnessUdochukwu/Housing-Price-Regression/README.md

 Categorical encoding of type Onehot and Ordinal was also used.

-Techniques applied for feature selection and dimensionality reduction across the regressors include:
+Techniques applied for feature selection and dimensionality reduction on some of the regressors include:

 1. SelectKBest.
 2. Principal Component Analysis (PCA).